dalemorson/llama-2-llama-index-api/README.md

 | ----------- | ----------- | ----------- | ----------- |
 | Standard_D4s_v4 | Intel(R) Xeon(R) Platinum 8272CL CPU @ 2.60GHz | None | 887042 ms |
 | NC4as_T4_v3   | Intel(R) Xeon(R) Platinum 8272CL CPU @ 2.60GHz | 16GB Nvidia Tesla T4 GPU | xxxx ms |

-# Notes

-* [ ] The CSV file is loaded and indexed at startup.
-Can I load new data in dynamically without having to reload the app?
-* [ ] Performance loading the model of a single 350kb CSV is slow (10+ minutes) on 4vCPU and 16GB.

 # Associated projects: